-Our mission is to implement and maintain human waste management solutions that preserve outdoor recreation areas and improve the livelihood of surrounding communities.
+Our mission is to reduce the harmful impacts of human waste by delivering dignified and sustainable sanitation systems, to ecologically sensitive environments, and their surrounding communities.
 Our story is driven by a passion to recreate in the places we love most, and to leave them better than we found them.

 Those three words rang in our heads.
 It was on the tallest mountain in the world that the DGS Co-founders set intentions to try to solve backcountry human waste management problems, but we quickly realized that it was a widespread international issue.

-Do Good Shit was incorporated in July of 2019 as a 501(c)3 nonprofit organization.
-We’ve dedicated the bulk of our first year to building the foundation that we need to operate effectively.
-This included partnering with solutions that we believe in like Toilet Tech and a two-month long research trip investigating remote human waste management on the West Coast.
+Do Good Sh*t was incorporated in July of 2019 as a 501(c)3 nonprofit organization.
+We’ve dedicated the bulk of our first year to build the organization’s foundation.
+This included partnering with solutions that we believe in, like Toilet Tech Solutions, and we conducted research – a two-month-long trip investigating remote human waste management on the West Coast.

-At the end of 2019, we traveled to Torres Del Paine, Chile to initiate our first project.
-Do Good Shit, in collaboration with on-the-ground partners, is installing three waterless, waste-separating toilets in the national park.
+At the end of 2019, we traveled to Torres Del Paine, Chile and successfully installed our first two toilets.

 TO BE CONTINUED...